11 Famous Deserts Around the World

 11. Tabernas Desert, Spain

 Its not very often that you would associate Europe with deserts.
 However, there is only one desert on the whole continent that makes the European landscape variable.
 The Tabernas Desert in Spain is a semi-desert that is dry, rugged, and surprisingly wild.
 This region receives less than 10 inches of rainfall each year and has temperatures that range from -5 to 48 degrees Celsius.
-This beautiful desert has also been a backdrop of many Wild West movies throughout recent history.
+This beautiful desert in Europe has also been a backdrop of many Wild West movies in recent history.

 You may also like to read: